gitmaus1/kest2/README.md

 b.
 Right-click Print Spooler and select Stop.
 c.
 Navigate to Notepad.
 Attempt to print.
 Question:
 What message did you receive?
-How would you fix this?
+How would you fix this?<br>
-Type your answers here.<br>
+Type your answers here.
+Before you can perform printer-related tasks such as page setup or printing a document, you need to install a printer. do you want to install a printer now?. lagar það með því að setja upp prentara og starta print spooler<br>

 The DHCP Client service registers and updates the IP addresses and DNS records for the PC.
 If this service is stopped, the PC will not receive a dynamic IP address and DNS updates.
 a.
 In the Services console, search for DHCP Client.
 Right-click DHCP Client and select Stop.
 Question:
-When DHCP Client stops, what other services will also be stopped?
+When DHCP Client stops, what other services will also be stopped?<br>
-Type your answers here.<br>
+Type your answers here.
+IP Helper.
+WinHTTP Web Proxy auto-Discovery Service.
+Network List Service.
+Nerwork Location Awareness<br>

 b.
 Click No in the Stop Other Services window.
 Question:
-Why is it important to exercise care when managing services?
+Why is it important to exercise care when managing services?<br>
-Type your answers here.<br>
+Type your answers here. services afect one another and turning one off can braek uther sistems and leve the computer wonerabull<br>

 c.
 Verify that DHCP Client is still running.